Honda to withdraw from Formula One at end of 2021 season - WHIZ News

-TOKYO (AP) — Honda will withdraw from Formula One at the end of the 2021 season, the Japanese engine manufacturer announced Friday, citing “environmental initiatives.”
+TOKYO (AP) — Honda will withdraw from Formula One at the end of the 2021 season as it shifts to a goal of carbon neutrality, the Japanese car manufacturer said Friday.

-Honda, which resumed competition in F1 in 2015, is the power unit supplier to Red Bull and AlphaTauri.
+Honda is the engine supplier for the Red Bull and AlphaTauri teams.
+It had resumed competition in F1 in 2015.

-The company said it had attained its goals of earning victories last season and two wins in 2020.
+Red Bull Racing said it was “disappointed” but noted the success of the partnership with Max Verstappen scoring Honda’s first victory since 2006 at the 2019 Austrian Grand Prix, followed by three other wins and 13 podium finishes.

 “Toward this end, Honda needs to funnel its corporate resources in research and development into the areas of future power unit and energy technologies, including fuel cell vehicle (FCV) and battery EV (BEV) technologies, which will be the core of carbon-free technologies,” it said.